Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Appendix-B

-\subsection{Impact of Activation Function}
+\subsection{Impact of Activation Function~}

-When applying the two-layer-neural-network-based reconstruction method to the Pooler layer of language models, we also substitute the original Tanh activation function with the ReLU.
-However, the third-order derivative of the ReLU function is odd, leading to zero expectation~\(\mathbb{E}_{Z\sim N(0,1)}[\sigma^{(3)}(Z)]=0\).
-This property of the ReLU renders it unstable for third-order tensor decomposition.
+When applying the two-layer network-based reconstruction method to the Pooler layer of language models, we also substitute the original Tanh activation function with ReLU.
+However, it's noteworthy that the n-order derivative of the ReLU and Tanh will lead to zero expectation~\(\mathbb{E}_{Z\sim N(0,1)}[\sigma^{(n)}(Z)]=0\).
+This property renders more error for the estimation of $T$ and $x_i$.
 To address this challenge, we follow the approach proposed by~\citet{wang2023reconstructing}, instead of using a third-order Hermite function to estimate \( T \), we use a fourth-order function.
 The estimation is represented as:

 where \( a \) is a unit vector, pointing in a specific direction in space.

-However, the result of the experiment is not ideal even compared with baselines, which means we need to find a more practical method to resolve this problem.
+However, even in this way, compared with SeLU and $\sigma=x^2+x^3$, the improvement for Tanh and ReLU is not significant.
+To remove the influence from the second-stage optimization-based attack, we directly calculate the average cosine similarity between recovered feature information with the ground truth of the entire dataset to check the attack performance.
+We present the results in Table~\ref{tab:5}.
+Interestingly, while ReLU achieves the highest cosine similarity in feature information recovery, its overall attack performance is surpassed by SeLU.
+This aspect is a focus of our ongoing research efforts.